 toasted pine nuts for topping (optional)

 To the skillet, add the onions and saute for 1-2 minutes.
 Add mushrooms, sage and parsley, and saute an additional 3 minutes.
-Stir in the garlic and sundried tomatoes and saute 1-2 minutes, making sure the garlic doesn’t burn.
+Stir in the garlic and sundried tomatoes and saute 1 minute.
+Stir in the flour and cook about a minute.

 Stir the broth and cream into the skillet and season to taste.
-Bring to a simmer, re-add the pork, and simmer until pork is cooked through and sauce has thickened.
+Bring to a simmer, cook for 2 minutes until thickened.
+Add the pork back into the skillet and simmer until pork is cooked through, about 2 minutes longer.
 Add the prosciutto in before serving, and top with pine nuts if desired.